-The Audit Committee (the “Committee”) of Direct Insite Corp. (the “Company”) is appointed by the Board of Directors of the Company (the “Board”) to assist the Board in fulfilling its oversight responsibilities.
+The Compensation Committee (the “Committee”) of Direct Insite Corp. (the “Company”) is appointed by the Board of Directors of the Company (the “Board”) to assist the Board in fulfilling its responsibilities relating to the compensation of the Company’s directors and executive officers.
 The Committee’s primary responsibilities and duties are to:

 II.
 Composition and Meetings

-The Committee shall be comprised of such number of directors as determined by the Board, but no less than three directors, each of whom shall be an independent director as such is defined by the independence rules of the NASDAQ Stock Market, and any rule or regulation prescribed by the SEC, free from any relationship that would interfere with the exercise of his or her independent judgment.
-All members of the Committee shall have an understanding of finance and accounting and be able to read and understand fundamental financial statements in accordance with the NASDAQ Audit Committee requirements.
-Unless otherwise determined by the Board, at least one member of the Committee shall, in the judgment of the Board, be an audit committee financial expert in accordance with the rules and regulations of the SEC.
+The Committee shall be comprised of such number of directors as determined by the Board, but no less than three directors, each of whom shall be an independent director as such is defined by the independence rules of the NASDAQ Stock Market, and any rule or regulation prescribed by the Securities and Exchange Commission (“SEC”), free from any relationship that would interfere with the exercise of his or her independent judgment.

 Committee members shall be appointed by and serve at the discretion of the Board.
 If a Committee Chair is not designated by the Board, the members of the Committee shall designate a Chair by majority vote of its membership.

-The Committee shall meet at least four times annually, or more frequently as circumstances dictate.
+The Committee shall meet at least two times annually, or more frequently as circumstances dictate.
 A majority of the members of the Committee shall constitute a quorum.
 If a quorum is present, a majority of the members present shall decide any matter brought before the Committee.
 The Committee Chair or any other member of the Committee may call a meeting of the Committee upon due notice to each other member at least 72 hours prior to the meeting, which notice period may be waived in writing by any member of the Committee.
 To the extent possible, the Committee Chair shall prepare and/or approve an agenda in advance of each meeting.
-The Committee shall meet privately in executive session at least annually with executive management, the director of the internal auditing department, the independent auditors, and as a committee to discuss any matters that the Committee or each of these groups believes should be discussed.
-In addition, the Committee shall communicate with management and the independent auditors quarterly to review the Company’s financial statements and significant findings based upon the auditors limited review procedures.
 The Committee may form and delegate any of its authority to subcommittees or to one or more designated members of the Committee.

 III.
 Responsibilities and Duties